 The Stone Mountain Loop Trail is 90% open.
-The section from the summit to the Hutchinson Homestead access road is closed due to damage to a set of steps from the prescribed fire, so it is no longer a continuous loop.
+The section from the Hutchinson Homestead access road to the summit is closed due to damage to a set of steps from the prescribed fire, so it is no longer a continuous loop.
 We will be working to make the necessary repairs and will advise when this area is repaired, safe, and back to normal operations.
 Thank you for your patience while we work to resolve this issue.

 Rangers hold regularly scheduled educational and interpretive programs about Stone Mountain State Park.
 Check the Events calendar for more information.